 10:25 Exploration of New Methods to Improve and Streamline Expression of Difficult to Express Membrane Proteins to Support Drug Discovery

-Scientist, Target Protein Design, Merck & Co., Inc.
+Target Protein Design, Janssen Research & Development Inc.

 Integral membrane proteins represent more than 60% of current drug targets.
 Despite the clinical significance, therapeutic agents that target membrane proteins have been difficult to develop.
 Poor expression in recombinant systems is the most critical